Azure/azure-powershell/src/ResourceManager/HDInsight/Commands.HDInsight/help/Add-AzHDInsightConfigValues.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmHDInsightConfigValues** cmdlet adds a Hadoop configuration value customization, such as core-site.xml or hive-site.xml, and/or a Hive shared library customization to the HDInsight configuration object created by the New-AzureRmHDInsightClusterConfig cmdlet.
+The **Add-AzHDInsightConfigValues** cmdlet adds a Hadoop configuration value customization, such as core-site.xml or hive-site.xml, and/or a Hive shared library customization to the HDInsight configuration object created by the New-AzHDInsightClusterConfig cmdlet.

 ## EXAMPLES